Is your residency about to expire, and do you need help getting your Residency Renewal quickly? Contact us now, and we

-- Proof of continued affiliation with the Caja Costarricense de Seguro Social (CCSS) – The most current CAJA statement.
+- Proof of continued affiliation with the Caja (CCSS) – The most current CAJA statement;

-- Receipt of payment to Govt. for renewal of DIMEX card (typically $123 or $98 depending on renewal term & residency category) * If your residency is already expired, additional fees will be applied.
+- Receipt of payment for renewal of DIMEX card ($98 – 123 US depending on renewal term and residency category).

-Temporary residencies and work permits will have additional requirements, typically to show that you still qualify for that residency category.
+By the way, temporary residencies and work permits will have additional requirements to show that you still qualify for that residency category.

 - Verifying your CCSS Status

 - Facilitating the issuance of your renewed residency card (DIMEX)

 - Obtaining legalized or apostilled documents from your home country;

 - Getting documents from your country of origin to prove continued eligibility for the residency category (if applicable).